seahorce-scidac/ROMSX/paper/paper.md

 Like ROMS, REMORA:

- - solves the incompressible time-dependent Navier-Stokes equation with the Boussinesq and hydrostatic approximations (see [@shchepetkin.mcwilliams:05], [@haidvogel.ea:08]).
+ - solves the incompressible time-dependent Navier-Stokes equation with the Boussinesq and hydrostatic approximations [see @shchepetkin.mcwilliams:05; @haidvogel.ea:08].
  - uses a curvilinear Arakawa C-grid.
  - uses a stretched, terrain-following vertical s-coordinate.
- - uses a split-explicit time-stepping scheme, where several fast barotropic (2D) steps take place within each baroclinic (3D) update (see [@shchepetkin.mcwilliams:05]).
+ - uses a split-explicit time-stepping scheme, where several fast barotropic (2D) steps take place within each baroclinic (3D) update [see @shchepetkin.mcwilliams:05].
  - advances baroclinic steps with a third-order Adams-Bashforth scheme.
  - advances barotropic steps with a leapfrog predictor followed by a three-time Adams-Moulton corrector.
  - advances scalars with a leapfrog step with a trapezoidal correction.
- - uses a nonlinear equation of state based on [@jackett.macdougall:97].
+ - uses a nonlinear equation of state based on @jackett.macdougall:97.
  - uses a third-order (U3) upwind momentum advection scheme.
  - uses U3 or center-difference, fourth-order (C4) tracer advection.
- - uses analytical vertical diffusivity or viscosity, or uses the Generic Length Scale (GLS) turbulence closure model ([@umlauf:03], [@warner:05]).
+ - uses analytical vertical diffusivity or viscosity, or uses the Generic Length Scale (GLS) turbulence closure model [@umlauf:03; @warner:05].
  - provides options for specified land masking, Coriolis force, and realistic wind stress.
  - uses linear, quadratic, or log-layer bottom drag.
  - uses periodic, radiation (e.g., @orlanski:76), or clamped time-varying baroclinic lateral boundary conditions.
- - uses zero-gradient, Chapman/Flather (@flather:76, @chapman:85), or clamped barotropic lateral boundary conditions.
+ - uses zero-gradient, Chapman/Flather [@flather:76; @chapman:85], or clamped barotropic lateral boundary conditions.
  - uses optional boundary nudging based on @marchesiello:01.
  - supports I/O with netCDF (using PnetCDF).